10 Snakes Of Taiwan, From Rare To Common

 © Wikimedia commons user Bramadi Arya – CC BY-SA 4.0

-In Taiwan, it’s not just dry land where snakes are around every corner, but the ocean too.
-There’s several sea snake species, and the blue-lipped sea krait (Laticauda laticauda) is plentiful, particularly along the east coast.
+In Taiwan, it’s not just dry land where snakes are lurking around every corner, but the ocean too.
+There’s several sea snake species orbiting the island’s coast, and the blue-lipped sea krait (Laticauda laticauda) is plentiful, especially along the east coast.
+This species measures up to 150cm, outstripping a large chunk of Taiwan’s land snakes.

-This species reaches 150cm, and isn’t fully aquatic, straying to land to rest and digest food.
-Its hotspots include the coastal town of Chenggong, the tropical coasts of Kenting National Park, and Orchid island, where it coexists with its close relatives, the black-banded sea krait (Laticauda semifasciata) and banded sea krait (L. colubrina).
-Like the other sea kraits, its venom is highly neurotoxic, yet they’re so non-aggressive that they pose no threat to fishermen and scuba divers, unless picked up.
+Blue-lipped sea kraits aren’t fully aquatic, as they regularly stray to land to rest and digest food.
+Their hotspots include the coastal town of Chenggong, the tropical coasts of Kenting National Park, and Orchid Island, where they coexist with their close relatives, the black-banded sea krait (Laticauda semifasciata) and banded sea krait (L. colubrina).
+Like other sea kraits, Laticauda laticauda has a highly neurotoxic venom, yet they’re so non-aggressive that they pose no threat to fishermen or scuba divers, except when picked up.

 This species ranges from Fiji to Indonesia to Japan’s southerly Ryukyu islands.
-Though poorly researched, blue-lipped sea kraits produce a neurotoxin called laticotoxin a.
-Occasionally, they take shelter in the dens of birds on beaches.
-Likewise, blue-lipped sea kraits are proven prey of land predators such as the red-banded snake (Lycodon rufozonatus).
+Though poorly researched, blue-lipped sea kraits produce a unique neurotoxic called laticotoxin A. Occasionally, they take shelter in the dens of birds on beaches.
+Likewise, blue-lipped sea kraits are proven prey of land predators such as the red-banded krait (Lycodon rufozonatus), a fellow Taiwanese snake.

 7 Formosa slug snake